How to Enter Data

 Entering Data: The Basics

 To access the Spreadsheet view, navigate to the Gradebook for a class.
-You may need to select the class if you have more than one.

 Select the tab for the program that includes the assessment.